 The Professional in Human Resources (PHR®) exam is created using the PHR EXAM CONTENT OUTLINE, which details the responsibilities of and knowledge needed by today's HR professional.
-The PHR EXAM CONTENT OUTLINE is created by HR subject matter experts through a rigorous practice analysis study conducted by HR Certification Institute® (HRCI) and validated by HR professionals working in the field through an extensive survey instrument.
+The PHR EXAM CONTENT OUTLINE is created by HR subject matter experts through a rigorous practice analysis study conducted by HR Certification Institute® (HRCI).
 It is updated periodically to ensure it is consistent with current practices in the HR profession.